goalves/ELKStack/README.md

 # KELK-Stack
-KELK (and Zookeeper) configuration files to use with docker and a simple Phoenix application to send messages to Kafka.
+KELK (and Zookeeper) configuration files to use with docker.

 The file */etc/hosts* should have a line containing a Kafka redirection so the phoenixLogger can connect and send messages to it.
 The line is as follows: